 Anderson also moved to a new IT support model.
 The Oracle suite would be managed not by the Anderson IT team, but by an outsourcing company.
 “We wanted to focus on what do we do well: growing and acquiring the right forage for our customers, ensuring that it’s manufactured to their specs and delivered on time throughout the year,” Mirro said.

 While the software suite delivered results for Anderson, the initial service provider did not.
 Mirro looked at all the options, from bringing the work back in house to using a different outsource vendor.
 Reliability and security were key criteria.
 “If the Oracle suite should fail,” Mirro said, “it would absolutely shut our business down.”

-After interviewing and visiting several competitors, Mirro chose AT&T to host and manage the Oracle E-Business business application software and subsequently implement an enhanced version, of the Oracle Business Intelligence Enterprise Edition, which gives users a ‘dashboard’ view of up-to-the-moment business status.
+After interviewing and visiting several competitors, Mirro chose AT&T to host and manage the Oracle E-Business business application software and subsequently implement an enhanced version of the Oracle Business Intelligence Enterprise Edition.
+This gives users a ‘dashboard’ view of up-to-the-moment business status.
 In addition to delivering the security features Anderson requested, AT&T showed it could be trusted in this vital relationship.
 With an IT team numbering just two people, Mirro depends heavily on his AT&T support team.

 “I don’t have time to chase issue after issue,” he said.
 “I really need to know that when I have communicated a problem, I am understood and that they are going to follow up.
 We can then focus on our core business, which is selling hay and straw products.

 “Oracle is big, but we want it to be treated as small in our business,” he continued.
 “AT&T has made it a small thing.
 Now I don’t have to sweat the small stuff because they are sweating it for me.”